Daniel-KM/Omeka-S-module-Next/README.md

 Installation
 ------------

+Install module [Common] first, that is a required dependency.

 Uncompress files and rename module folder `Next`.
 Then install it like any other Omeka module and follow the config instructions.